 Check your gauge set as sometimes they are included with top-end gauges.

-The adapter is a low-cost item but will be needed to hook up to the low pressure side and pump the unit into a vacuum.
+The adapter is a low-cost item and will be needed to hook up to the low-pressure side and pump the unit into a vacuum.

 Here is a set on Amazon